Our curriculum is designed to help us realise our school vision:

 Schemes of Learning cover the National Curriculum Programmes of Study.
 Lessons are between 55 and 60 minutes long.
 Students have the following allocation of lessons during the week:

-In Year 8 students have an ‘Option’ lesson in their weekly timetable.
-Students choose from a wide range of subjects – Sports Leadership, Art appreciation, Music Technology and Making Movies.
+In Years 7 and 8 students have an ‘Option’ lesson in their weekly timetable.
+Students choose from a wide range of subjects – Sports Leadership, Art, Music Technology, Creative Geography, History, Drama, and Technology [NB.
+Some options are specific to a year group].
 This prepares students for the very important choices they will be making about Options soon after arriving in Upper School.
-It was a part of the curriculum to which Ofsted gave particular praise.
-In addition, for students the option lesson also created a very popular variety to our KS3 curriculum.

 Wider Curriculum Opportunities.